Billette/WolfQuiz/rules.md

 * **Warcry** : The effect triggers at the start of the round.
 * **Death Wish** : The effect triggers at the end of the round.
 * **Surprise** : The effect triggers whenever the GM decides it.
-* **Malus** : If the player fails to perform its role during the round, it loses 1 point
+* **Bonus Malus** : If the player succeeds in performing its role during the round, it earns 1 point.
+Otherwise, it loses 1 point.

 ## Roles